Nashville Squirrel Removal

 Animal Pros offers residential and commercial squirrel control services for homeowners, businesses, property managers, airports, and government.
 We are fully licensed and insured, multi state certified, and experts when it comes to offering solutions for wildlife problems.
 Squirrel control services are offered in greater Nashville and Middle Tennessee area wide including: Franklin, Brentwood, Hendersonville, Columbia, Spring Hill, Thompson’s Station, Hermitae, Antioch, Goodlettsville, Springfield, White House, Lebanon, Portland, Mt.
 Juliet, Gallatin, and Fairview.

 Greater Nashville and Middle Tennessee has a very large squirrel population, as squirrels can be seen in every area across the state.
-For homeowners experiencing squirrel problems, repellants like moth balls, cayenne pepper, electronic noise makers, and ammonia are often tried, with no to little success.
+For homeowners experiencing squirrel problems, repellents like moth balls, cayenne pepper, electronic noise makers, and ammonia are often tried, with no to little success.
 For most repellents, they will not be effective for squirrels, and in most cases used in ways other than manufacturers recommendations.
 For squirrel problems to be successful, the squirrel causing the problems must be removed, and openings secured to prevent future extrusions.
 Regardless if you see a hundred squirrels in your yard, there will only be a few squirrels utilizing your attic.
 Contact a Animal Pros specialist for immediate help today.

 Question?: I have Squirrels in the attic, and live traps baited with peanut butter, because that’s what it said online, but have not had any luck.
 What am I doing wrong.